Antovigo/Bloomie/readme.md

 When you are done, click on "Record" again to stop recording data.
 You can also straight up close the window.
 It should be fine too.
 It's probably a good idea to restart the software whenever you make a new experiment anyways.

+### Known problems
+* The same internet connection should remain in place throughout the experiment.
+For example, you can't switch from ethernet to wifi while the experiment is running.